Support Literacy By Donating to a Reading Charity

-In celebration of 2020, we are sharing five amazing charities with you who all work to help kids around the world access more books.
+In celebration of improving literacy in 2020, we are sharing five amazing charities with you who all work to help kids around the world access more books.
 They all focus on different groups and have different methods but are unified in their desire to help kids read.
 We love that!

 Indigenous Literary Foundation

 The Indigenous Literary Foundation (ILF) was founded by Suzy Wilson.
 Suzy is a former teacher and education consultant who owns Riverbend Books.
 The ILF is a not-for-profit reading charity which respects the unique place of Australia’s first people and draws on the expertise of the Australian book industry.